MicrosoftDocs/azure-docs/articles/sql-database/sql-database-saas-tutorial-provision-and-catalog.md

 ## Provision a new tenant

-If you already created a new tenant with the *Demo-ProvisionAndCatalog* script (in the [first Wingtip SaaS tutorial](sql-database-saas-tutorial.md)) this is the same, so feel free to skip to the next section; [provision a batch of tenants](#provision-a-batch-of-tenants).
+If you already created a tenant in the first WTP tutorial feel free to skip to the next section: [provision a batch of tenants](#provision-a-batch-of-tenants).

-Run the *Demo-ProvisionAndCatalog* script to quickly create a new tenant and register it in the catalog:
+Run the *Demo-ProvisionAndCatalog* script to quickly create a tenant and register it in the catalog:

 1. Open **Demo-ProvisionAndCatalog.ps1** in the PowerShell ISE and set the following values:
-   * **$TenantName** = the name of the new venue (for example, _Bushwillow Blues_).
-Set to a new name if you run this more than once.
+   * **$TenantName** = the name of the new venue (for example, *Bushwillow Blues*).
    * **$VenueType** = one of the pre-defined venue types: blues, classicalmusic, dance, jazz, judo, motorracing, multipurpose, opera, rockmusic, soccer.
    * **$DemoScenario** = 1, Leave this set to _1_ to **Provision a single tenant**.

-1. Press **F5** to run the script.
-Click **OK** to save the script.
-Sign in to Azure if prompted.
+1. Press **F5** and run the script.

 After the script completes, the new tenant is provisioned, and their *Events* app opens in the browser: